pb4git/Ocean-of-code/README.md

 Over the duration of the contest, I have written 8 major versions of my AI.
-Here is the breakdown of how they behaved, how they influenced my vision of the correct strategy and hence how I prioritized features for my final version.
+Here is the breakdown of how they behaved, how they influenced my vision of the correct strategy and hence, how I prioritized features for my final version.

 The **first version** was purely reactive and based on simple sequential  greedy rules:
 -   Move to the closest cells, stay in the biggest chamber